datanucleus/docs-datanucleus/src/site/markdown/documentation/news/access_platform_4_1.md

 <li>[<a href='https://github.com/datanucleus/datanucleus-api-jdo/issues/15'>datanucleus-api-jdo-15</a>] - Bean Validation : don't fire off validation on prePersist and preStore, just on one</li>
 <li>[<a href='https://github.com/datanucleus/datanucleus-api-jpa/issues/23'>datanucleus-api-jpa-23</a>] - Criteria in(...).not() is ignoring the NOT in the generic compilation (and generated SQL)</li>
 <li>[<a href='https://github.com/datanucleus/datanucleus-api-jpa/issues/20'>datanucleus-api-jpa-20</a>] - Bean Validation : don't fire off validation on prePersist and preStore, just on one</li>
+<li>[<a href='https://github.com/datanucleus/datanucleus-rdbms/issues/49'>datanucleus-rdbms-49</a>] - Bulk fetch has bug when trying to handle array case, assumes it is a Collection resulting in NPE</li>
 </ul>

 <br/>